 WHSQ partnered with the Australia National University and Safe Work Australia on a study as part of the Working Longer, Keeping Healthy and Staying Productive research project.
 The study is seeking to address the emerging issues of an older workforce.

 The research team surveyed management perceptions of ageing workers in over 1000 medium and large organisations.
 They looked at what systems and practices organisations currently have in place to address health and safety and any benefits realised from these.
-To get as much data as possible, ANU incentivised participation in the survey through a prize draw – winners Caboolture Denture Group are pictured here with WHSQ’s Peter Thorning and Mia Heraghty.
+To get as much data as possible, ANU incentivised participation in the survey through a prize draw with the winners being Caboolture Denture Group.

 Preliminary results indicate organisations are aware of the ageing workforce and their older workers' health needs, but they acknowledge the need for action – and that little has been taken so far.
 Key findings of the survey include:

 - Nearly a third of respondents indicated 65+ is the age at which someone would be too old for full-time employment in their industry.
 16.4 per cent of respondents put the age at 60 and 22.4 per cent felt it was 70+.

 - Only 15 per cent of respondents reported their organisation has a strategy in place to attract, employ and retain older workers.

 - Around half reported they have measures in place to support transition to retirement and re-skilling or are currently considering these.

 - Most organisations do have general health and safety strategies in place, but very few have then tailored these to address specific needs of older workers.

 - Around half of the organisations are ready to adapt their policies and strategies, but most do not have a clear plan.